Darkkness/hack-bundle-tampermonkey/README.md

 check out supported websites file for a list

 check out the scripts folder for scripts
+# HOW TO INSTALL SCRIPTS

+download tamper monkey at https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en

+click add new script copy add paste a script from the scripts folder go to website you want to hack reload and enjoy
 # KRUNKER.IO HACK INCLUDES

 aimbot